 “Increasing analytics maturity requires greater integration of data from multiple sources, and delivery of end-to-end planning and decision-making solutions that span multiple processes and operations,” the report points out.
 “Although it is necessary to have a big picture to work towards, it is better to build the foundational data and infrastructure platforms in an evolutionary way while delivering specific use cases, rather than trying to build it all up-front.”

 Biarri EMI: prescriptive analytics solutions

 Two of the mining-specific use cases identified in the report involve maintenance planning and haul scheduling.
-These are addressed by two predictive mathematics products developed by Biarri EMI: DIMO and kavern.
+These are addressed by two prescriptive mathematics products developed by Biarri EMI: DIMO and kavern.

 Algorithmic web app kavern provides prescriptive analytics to guide load and haul equipment scheduling on mine sites.
 Working at the advanced end of the analytics maturity curve, kavern enables easy data capture, reporting and spatial mine visualisation, coupled with powerful automated scheduling capabilities.

 - increases visibility